-The RTC can be clocked from an external clock signal, the 32 kHz internal Ultra Low-Power Oscillator (OSCULP32K), or the OSCULP32K divided by 32.
+The reference clock is typically the 32.768 kHz output from an external crystal.
+The RTC can also be clocked from an external clock signal, the 32 kHz internal Ultra Low-Power Oscillator (OSCULP32K), or the OSCULP32K divided by 32.

 The RTC peripheral includes a 15-bit programmable prescaler that can scale down the reference clock before it reaches the counter.
 A wide range of resolutions and time-out periods can be configured for the RTC.
-With a 32.768 kHz clock source, the maximum resolution is $30.5 \,\mu$ s, and timeout periods can be up to two seconds.
+With a 32.768 kHz clock source, the maximum resolution is 30.5 μ s, and timeout periods can be up to two seconds.
 With a resolution of 1s, the maximum timeout period is more than 18 hours (65536 seconds).
 The RTC can give a compare interrupt and/or event when the counter equals the compare register value, and an overflow interrupt and/or event when it equals the period register value.